JellyChain1/dexcoin1docs/FACTORYREADME.md

 ### **Join the Movement 🌟**

 Are you ready to be a pioneer in this financial revolution?
-Visit the DEX Coin Factory platform, connect your Ethereum wallet, and let's start creating tokens that resonate with your financial goals.
+Visit the DEX Coin Factory platform, connect your MetaMask wallet, and let's start creating tokens that resonate with your financial goals.

 ### **Community Collaboration 🤝**

-Connect with fellow DEX Coin Factory creators, share insights, and celebrate each other's success.
+Connect with fellow DEX Coin Factory creators on Twitter/X, share insights, and celebrate each other's success.
 Together, we're fostering a community that believes in financial empowerment for all.

 ## **Believe in Your Potential**

 This is not just a platform; this is an invitation to believe in yourself.
-The DEX Coin Factory is where financial dreams take shape, where aspirations become reality.
+The DEX Coin Factory is where financial dreams take shape and aspirations become reality.
 Join us on this incredible journey of empowerment, and let's sculpt a brighter financial future!

 ## **Stay Inspired, Stay Empowered!**